Analysis | The perfect distillation of 2021 politics is a banned-book controversy from 2013

 This is an important point, too.
 Had the Virginia law survived, what alternative material could be provided to a student whose mother didn’t want him to read the book?
 How could he then participate in a class discussion?
 The book is not necessarily something that a parent would recommend their child read, but teachers have a different motivation than do parents.

 At its heart, much of the recent debate over how race is taught centers on concern about how White Americans are cast.
-The term “critical race theory” is often presented as saying that all Whites are racist, which is not what the theory actually argues.
+The term “critical race theory” is often presented as saying that all White people are racist, which is not what the theory actually argues.
 Complaints from parents often are about the fear that children will be told that they are to blame for toxic elements of American history.
 There’s this emergent, palpable concern about how young Americans understand the country’s history, a fear that is obviously intertwined with concerns on the right (where fear of anti-White discrimination is much higher) that younger Americans are more liberal than their elders.
 Given all of that, it’s almost surprising that the Youngkin ad didn’t specify the subject matter of the book that Blake Murphy struggled with.
 But it is fitting for 2021 that the book at the heart of the 2013 effort had slavery and race as a central theme.

-Since we’re elevating mystical elements in this article — again befitting the nature of “Beloved” — it’s worth pointing out one other weird overlap with the current political discussion.
+Given that we’re elevating mystical elements in this article — again befitting the nature of “Beloved” — it’s worth pointing out one other weird overlap with the current political discussion.
 Blake Murphy chose not to read “Beloved” when assigned it in high school.
 In his 2020 New York Times wedding profile, we learned that he is now associate general counsel for the National Republican Congressional Committee.
 I, too, was assigned “Beloved” in high school and read it.
 I am now a correspondent for The Post.

 Make of that what you will.